debeemedia/typescript-course/docs/README.md

 ## 🧩 Why I Wrote This

-I wanted a single, readable resource that explains why TypeScript behaves the way it does — not just what the syntax is.
+I wanted a single, well-structured, readable, and understandable resource that explains why TypeScript behaves the way it does, not just what the syntax is.
-Every example in this guide was tested in real TypeScript projects using frameworks like AdonisJS within Node.js environment, to stay practical and current.
+Every example was tested in real TypeScript projects, including AdonisJS apps in Node.js, to keep it practical and current.

 ---